All Episodes

 Anyway, anyway, I digress.

-You can definitely go to certain places in this country, in sort of inner city, certain places in inner city, London, Birmingham, Maldon, Manchester, Leeds, Blackburn, whatever.
+You can definitely go to certain places in this country, in sort of inner city, certain places in a city London, Birmingham, Moldham, Manchester, Leeds, Blackburn, whatever, and get by, and your first language, your only language is Arabic or something, or Urdu or Hindi or something.

-And you can get by in the black economy, you don't need to be able to speak English, because that's how big the enclaves are.
+You don't need to be able to speak English because that's how big the enclaves are.

-It's tragic, it's absolutely tragic.
+It's absolutely tragic.

-But Shabana Mahmoud has uh decreed that migrants will need an A level.
+But Shabana Mahmoud has decreed that migrants will need an A-level, an A-level standard English to work in the UK.

 This is a new thing that just came out yesterday.

-Uh pretty soon it was just yesterday.
+Pretty soon it was just yesterday.

 Oh, they need to read Philip Larkin, do they?